9yiyi9/Superconductive-low-coded-ML/README.md

 **[Feature Engineering & Selection]:**

+User should follow the instructions on web and input values accordingly.
+After each method is applied, a new header for the dataset will be generated for user to review.
+Ignore the warinings on web if there is any.

 - Best features:  Displays 20 top features based on chi2 best score

 - Plot Distribution: Displays distribution of a feature to aid user choosing a value for remove outliers